danilodonato/danilodonato/README.md

 ### Welcome to my profile :coffee:

+"_You cannot predict the future, but you can program it_"

 My name is Danilo Donato, I am 19 years old and I am studying analysis and systems development by Uninove.

 I am currently working as a data engineer at @BlueShift Brasil.